sitamgithub-MSIT/DSA-Solution/Binary Search Trees/find-mode-in-binary-search-tree.md

 #         self.right = right
 class Solution:
     def findMode(self, root: Optional[TreeNode]) -> List[int]:
+        """
+        Finds the mode(s) in a binary search tree.

+        Args:
+            root (Optional[TreeNode]): The root node of the binary search tree.

+        Returns:
+            List[int]: A list containing the mode(s) in the binary search tree.
+        """

         # Define a dictionary to store the count of each node
         dic = {}